 So what are all of these loan types and which one is right for you?
 Let’s start with the basic definitions of the different borrowing options.

 Subsidized student loans are for undergraduate students only.
-The government pays the interest while you are in school.
+The government pays the interest while you are enrolled in school at least halftime, and during periods of eligible deferments.
 This type of loan is awarded based on demonstrated financial need, and there are both annual and cumulative limits you can borrow.
 Subsidized loans include Direct Subsidized (a.k.a.
 Stafford) Loans and Perkins Loans.

 Unsubsidized student loans can be used by undergraduate and graduate students.
 You do not have to demonstrate financial need to qualify for an unsubsidized loan, but there are both annual and cumulative limits on how much you may borrow.
 Unsubsidized loans include Direct Unsubsidized (a.k.a.
 Unsubsidized Stafford) Loans.

 PLUS loans are available to parents of undergraduate students, as well as graduate and professional students to help with costs not covered by other financial aid.
 The borrower’s credit history will be considered when applying for a PLUS loan.
-There is no annual limit on how much may be borrowed.
+Borrowers are only able to borrow up to the school's cost of attendance, minus any other aid received.
 PLUS loans may be referred to as Parent PLUS Loans or Grad PLUS Loans.

 The chart below will help you understand the similarities and differences among the three major types of federal education loans (subsidized, unsubsidized, and PLUS).